MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-D-Safety-Special-Radio-Services/part-90-Private-Land-Mobile-Radio-Services/subpart-A-General-Information/section-90.7.md

 (iv) American Samoa is licensed as a single MTA-like area.

-(2) The MTA map is available for public inspection at the Federal Communications Commission's Reference Information Center, located at the address of the FCC's main office indicated in 47 CFR 0.401(a).
+(2) The MTA map is available for public inspection through the Federal Communications Commission's Reference Information Center.

 *Antenna height above average terrain (AAT).* Height of the center of the radiating element of the antenna above the average terrain.
 (See § 90.309(a)(4) for calculation method.)